sfigg/commercialization-public/docset/manufacture/mobile/optional-features-for-building-images.md

 </tr>
 <tr class="even">
 <td><p>MSVCRT_DEBUG</p></td>
 <td><p>This feature adds support for explicit linking of debug c-runtime libs by including msvcp120d.dll and msvcr120d.dll in the image.
-For more information, see this topic on MSDN: [CRT Library Features](http://msdn.microsoft.com/library/abx4dbyh.aspx).</p></td>
+For more information, see this topic on MSDN: <a href="http://msdn.microsoft.com/library/abx4dbyh.aspx">CRT Library Features</a>.</p></td>
 </tr>
 <tr class="odd">
 <td><p>MWDBGSRV</p></td>